dreadflopp/dreads_modlist_patches/README.md

 1. On the Dawnguard.esm column, right-lick on the Dawnguard.esm header and select Remove.
 1. In the FormID field again, type in 0006C3B6 and hit Enter/Return.
 1. On the Dawnguard.esm column, right-lick on the Dawnguard.esm header and select Remove.
-1. Now close xEdit, ensuring Dawnguard.esm is checked on the prompt.
+1. Now close SSEEdit, ensuring Dawnguard.esm is checked on the prompt.

 Once Dawnguard's manual cleaning is complete, follow the standard cleaning procedures to clean Hearthfires.esm, and then last, Dragonborn.esm.

-### Moving the Cleaned Files
+## Moving the cleaned files

 After the vanilla master files are cleaned, users should move them to their created mod listing in MO2 and restore the original files.
 This prevents users from having to re-clean the files after verifying their cache in Steam.
 To do this, complete the following:

 1. In a new window, open the Skyrim Special Edition Data directory (e.g. ..\Modding\Steam\steamapps\common\Skyrim Special Edition\Data)
-1. Drag and drop (or copy and paste) the four cleaned master files from Data to the "Cleaned Vanilla Masters" folder.
+1. Drag and drop (or copy and paste) the four cleaned master files from Data to the *Cleaned Vanilla Masters* folder.
-1. In the xEdit Backups folder, rename the files to “MasterName.esm” (e.g. "Update.esm").
+1. In the SSEEdit Backups folder, rename the files to their original names (e.g. *Update.esm*, etc).
     * If there are multiple copies of any of the files, use the one with the earliest timestamp.
 1. Drag and drop the renamed files from the xEdit Backups folder to the Data directory and choose to overwrite/replace, if asked.
 1. Close the explorer windows.